Fijishi-Enterprises/RS-Cross-Power-System/README.md

 # GridCal

 GridCal is a top tier power systems planning and simulation software.
-As such it has all the static analysis studies that you can think of, plus linear and non-linear optimization functions.
-Some of these functions are well known, while others you may have never heard of as they are a product of cutting-edge research.
+As such, it has all the static analysis studies that you can think of, plus linear and non-linear optimization functions.
+Some of these functions are well known, while others may seem unfamiliar since they are a product of cutting-edge research.

 ![](pics/GridCal.png)